 What to do your Junior year in high school

-- Attend a college fair to begin gathering information on colleges.
+- Attend a college fair and compare your options.

 - Take the PSAT.

 - Take a free tour of campus.
 Schedule a campus tour online or call 940-565-4104.

 - Register for a spring SAT or ACT.

 - Forward test results to UNT’s Office of Admissions.
 UNT’s school code is 6481 for the SAT and 4136 for the ACT.

 - Attend UNT Spring Preview.

 - Apply to UNT beginning July 1.

 What to do your Senior year in high school